jeqo/jeqo.github.io-src/content/talk/from-messaging-to-logs-ougn17.md

 ---
-title: From Messaging to Logs with Apache Kafka - OUGN17
+title: From Messaging to Logs with Apache Kafka - OUGN 2017
 date: 2017-03-10
 section: talk
 tags: